Black Lady of Bradley Woods: Origins

-Neither of these theories ties in with the folklore.
+Neither of these theories tie in with the folklore.

 The myth

 During the Wars of the Roses, or alternatively the Barons' Wars, a young woodsman and his wife lived with their baby son in a cottage in Bradley Woods.
-Eventually the woodsman left his family to fight, leaving his wife to bring up the baby alone.
+Eventually the woodsman went off to fight in the wars, leaving his wife to bring up the baby alone.
 After many months there was no news of the woodsman.
-Every day she held her child and walked to the edge of the woods, waiting for the sight of her husband coming home from the wars, until one day the enemy army crossed the Humber and marched through the area on the way to attack Lincoln.
+Every day she held her child and walked to the edge of the woods, waiting for the sight of her husband coming home, until one day the enemy army crossed the Humber and marched through the area on the way to attack Lincoln.
 As she was leaving her cottage, the woman was set upon by three horsemen who brutally raped her before snatching the baby boy and riding off laughing into the woods.
 Heartbroken and humiliated, she wandered the woods searching in vain for her child and husband.
 After her death people began to see her wandering the woods, carrying on her never-ending search.